Game-Theoretic Multiagent Reinforcement Learning: Multi-Agent RL

-In the multi-agent scenario, much like in the single-agent scenario, each agent is still trying to solve the sequential decision-making problem through a trial-and-error procedure.
+In the multiagent scenario, much like in the single-agent scenario, each agent is still trying to solve the sequential decision-making problem through a trial-and-error procedure.
 The difference is that the evolution of the environmental state and the reward function that each agent receives is now determined by all agents' joint actions (see Figure \ref{fig:single_multi}).
 As a result, agents need to take into account and interact with not only the environment but also other learning agents.
-A decision-making process that involves multiple agents is usually modelled through a stochastic game \citep{shapley1953stochastic}, also known as a Markov game \citep{littman1994markov}.
+A decision-making process that involves multiple agents is usually modeled through stochastic games (covered below in section~\ref{stochastic}) or extensive-form games (covered in section~\ref{extensive}).